flash-jordan623/FrontEndAssingment2/README.md

 # FrontEndAssingment2

 ##The Assignment
-The Assignment consists of creating a website using HTML5, CSS3 and JavaScript, incorporating all elements to produce a fully functional and architecturally correct site.
+* The Assignment consists of creating a website using HTML5, CSS3 and JavaScript, incorporating all elements to produce a fully functional and architecturally correct site.

-My Website is simple, clean and professional.
+* My Website is simple, vintage, clean and professional.
 Aimed towards the actual module handbook itself.
 Easy to navigate, use and understand.

 ##The Code
-Within the site HTML5 is used for the body with external CSS3 files.
+* Within the site HTML5 is used for the body with external CSS3 files.
-Also included is an internal JavaScript portion.
+* Also included is an internal JavaScript portion.

 ##The Design
-Below are some Wireframe sketches used within the initial design phase.
+* A Wireframe sketch was used within the initial design phase.
-Overall, the first designs in comparison with the finished site are not far off.
+Overall, the design in comparison with the finished site are quite comparable other than less images and text added, to keep in line with the simple and somewhat vintage feel.

-//jpg links
+* See 'sketches.jpg' for first designs.

 ##Issues
-One main issue was the "Module Details" page was not aligned when opened on a large desktop monitor rather than on a laptop monitor on which it was created.
+* One main issue was the "Module Details" page was not aligned when opened on a large desktop monitor rather than on a laptop monitor on which it was created.
 However once size restrictions were fully implemented this issue was corrected.

 ##Extras
-The site includes some CSS3 animations on each page, including the site map.
+* The site includes some CSS3 animations on each page, including the site map.
-JavaScript slideshows are also included on the homepage.
+* JavaScript slideshows are also included on the homepage.